Sarijen/ST7567-C-driver-for-RP2040/README.md

 3. Flash the ST7567_example.uf2 located in the same directory.

 ## Integrating into your codebase
-1. Clone this repo inside your project
+1. `git clone` this repo inside your project

 2. modify your CMakeLists.txt